claudialepez76/RepoCurso/README.md

 # RepoCurso
-This repository is used to teach how to manage git with VScode
+This repository is used to teach how to manage git with VScodess

+First comment